Virtual Brokers is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 On the flip side, you need to be comfortable with rebalancing your portfolio on a regular basis or as needed.

-This Virtual Brokers review covers its fees, main features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.
+This Virtual Brokers review covers its fees, platform features, pros, cons, and how it compares to Questrade and Wealthsimpe Trade.

 What is Virtual Brokers?